 This option allows you to import a previously saved partial glossary and merge it into the main glossary.
 You will have to choose a component in the import tree and the file containing the partial glossary.
 And, differently to MT 5.0x and previous versions, you don't need to specify a leaf node.
 In the image, the "global" node, which has "history" and "xpinstall" under it, can be selected.
-The partial glossary is expected to have the same structure than the one you select in the dialog.
+The partial glossary expected the to have structure than the one you select in the dialog.
 This option is useful for collaborative work.